xvoidsx/protocol7/README.md

 ### in the works

-You are going to be able to soon choose between making a choice between using `tmux` or `herdr` as your multiplexer of choice.
+You are going to be able to soon choose between using `tmux` or `herdr` as your multiplexer of choice.
 Here is a sneak peek of what the `herdr` config looks like:

 <img width="1366" height="768" alt="image" src="https://github.com/user-attachments/assets/1448d276-eed9-41ac-8dc7-9f0024812d40" />